Prakashsaw/Real-Time-Chat-App/README.md

   cd Real-Time-Chat-App
 ```

-Install dependencies in all folders one by one
+Install dependencies in all folders like client, server and socket one by one

 * Installl dependencies for client
 ```bash